Presento: Public Speaking Preparation Platform Case Study

 Business goals

-Find out the right monetization strategy for the solution.
+Find out the right monetization strategy for the solution

 Research goals

-Understand the end-to-end journey of how students prepare for their public speeches.
+Understand the end-to-end journey of how students prepare for their public speeches

-Find out the challenges faced by students when presenting.
+Find out the challenges faced by students when presenting

-Discover what the students’ wants and needs to achieve their goals (i.e. to successfully address their audiences).
+Discover what the students’ wants and needs to achieve their goals

 Hypotheses